samhorsfield96/ExpEvoAnalyzer/README.md

 ## Running:

-ExpEvoAnalyzer expects all reads to be trimmed (adapters removed).
+ExpEvoAnalyzer expects all reads to be trimmed (adapters removed) if provided.
+ExpEvoAnalyzer can also be run with assemblies.

 Update `config.yaml` to specify workflow and directory paths.
 - `output_dir`: path to output directory.
 Does not need to exist prior to running.
 - `input_dir`: path to directory containing paired-end FASTQ files (gzipped or uncompressed).
 - `reference_reads_R1`: path to FASTQ of read 1 for the reference isolate.
+Can be provided in absence of `reference_assembly`.
 - `reference_reads_R2`: path to FASTQ of read 2 for the reference isolate.
+Can be provided in absence of `reference_assembly`.
+- `reference_assembly`: paths to FASTA of reference assembly (if already generated).
+Can be provided in absence of `reference_reads_R1` and `reference_reads_R1`.
 - `shovill_params`: additional parameters for [shovill](https://github.com/tseemann/shovill) e.g. `--trim`
 - `ksize`: integer, k-mer size used for [SKA2](https://github.com/bacpop/ska.rust)
 - `snpEFF_config`: path to SnpEff config file, usually `scripts/snpEff.config`